-Community & Public Service (CPS) Marshall Fellows
+Community & Public Service Marshall Fellows

-The student should have evidence of prior commitment to the service activity, including class work, volunteer work and/or internship experiences.
+You should have evidence of prior commitment to the service activity, including class work, volunteer work and/or internship experiences.

 Faculty Recommendation Form

+Your application must include a recommendation from a member of faculty or professional staff.
 Provide this link to your faculty recommender and ask her/him to complete the form on your behalf.

 Deadlines for Your Application: